-The briefing will cover the planning and approach that staff proposes to take for a new management agreement covering the Port's Conference and Event Centers.
+Staff proposes execution of a new management agreement covering the Port's Conference and Event Centers.
 The proposed new contract will include all of the Seattle waterfront facilities presently being used for meetings and events.
-These are the Bell Harbor International Conference Center (BHICC), Bell Street Pier Cruise Terminal, World Trade Center Seattle (WTCS), Smith Cove Event Center (part of the Smith Cove Cruise Terminal) and the Maritime Event Center (MEC).
+These are the Bell Harbor International Conference Center (BHICC), the Bell Street Pier Cruise Terminal, The World Trade Center Seattle (WTCS), Smith Cove Event Center (part of the Smith Cove Cruise Terminal) and the Maritime Event Center (MEC).
 Collectively, these facilities are referred to as the "Conference and Event Centers."
 The agreements currently covering these premises all expire May 31, 2012.
-Port staff will return in a few weeks to seek Commission authorization for the Chief Executive Officer to execute the management agreement provided it complies with the term parameters outlined in this memo.